-With some energy companies pushing up prices by nearly a fifth, it’s becoming ever more important to save money on your energy bills.
+With the majority of energy companies pushing up their prices, it’s becoming ever more important to save money on your energy bills.
 But is it easier said than done?

-The fact is that the days of cheap electricity and gas really are long gone and it’s little wonder that more of us are sinking into fuel poverty.
+The fact is that the days of cheap electricity and gas really are long gone.

-With so many facing money worries in 2013 and with so many pressures on our household finances, from high petrol and grocery prices to rising inflation, it’s more important than ever to spend less on your energy bills.
+With so many pressures on our household finances, from petrol and grocery prices to insurance and smartphones, it’s more important than ever to spend less on your energy bills.

 1. Turn equipment off